-There are consistent acts present during Jesus’ ministry.
-The Gospels show him teaching, preaching, healing, and exorcising demons.
+There are consistent acts present in the Gospels that show Jesus teaching, preaching, healing, and exorcising demons.
 Many will accept that Jesus preached and taught, some might even agree that he healed, but there are many who might dismiss that he exorcised demons.
-The person in today’s passage did not scoff at the fact that Jesus dispelled a demon, but emphasized that he did so through the power of Satan.
+The person in today’s passage did not scoff at the fact that Jesus dispelled a demon but emphasized that he did so through the power of Satan.
 Jesus corrected him with simple logic by stating that, “if Satan is divided against himself, how will his kingdom stand?”

-This Gospel passage expresses the reality of the culture and beliefs of their time.
+This account from Luke expresses the reality of the culture and beliefs of their time.
 Were, and are, all illnesses caused by demons?
-Most likely no. But to dismiss demons all together, we do so at our own peril.
+Most likely no. But to dismiss demons altogether, we do so at our own peril.
 There is a spiritual reality as well as a physical reality.
 Demons are fallen angels.
 They fell because they chose to follow Satan, the archangel, Lucifer, instead of God.
 The term śāṭan is Hebrew and is found in both the Old and New Testaments.
 There are some English equivalents depending on how it is used.
 Most commonly śāṭan can be translated as accuser, slanderer, or adversary.
 Clearly, Satan is one who opposes the will of God and the demons are his minions who support him in that effort.

-Satan and his demons roam the world seeking to sow division, to do us harm, as well as seeking the ruin of souls.
-Their power lies in false truths, temptations of apparent goods, deception, and condemnation.
+Satan and his demons roam the world seeking to sow division, to do us harm, as well as seeking the ruin of our souls.
+Their power lies in false truths, temptations of apparent goods, deception, diversion, and condemnation.
 Although it is important to acknowledge that they exist, we need not fear them; for no demon, nor Satan himself, can possess or harm us against our will.
-The weakest Christian can overpower any negative spiritual influence, because we have access to the name of Jesus.
+The weakest Christian can overpower any negative spiritual influence because we have access to the name of Jesus.
 In invoking the name of Jesus, the powers of evil have no sway.
-We can take strength in James instruction from his letter, “So submit yourselves to God.
+We can take strength in the instruction of James from his letter: “So submit yourselves to God.
 Resist the devil, and he will flee from you” (James 4:7).

-Condemnation is one of the devil’s worst attacks.
-First we are tempted, and then when we fall, the hammer of accusation and slander comes down to invoke shame.
+Condemnation is one of the devil’s most effective attacks.
+First, we are tempted, and then when we fall, the hammer of accusation and slander comes down to invoke shame.
 We are not to feel guilty regarding our misdeeds or sins.
-Instead we are to have a healthy sense of guilt.
-The difference is that when we walk around moping in a cloud of feeling guilty and berating ourselves for how awful we are, we keep the focus on our self and sink deeper into our own morass of self pity.
-When we embrace a sense of guilt, we are clear to acknowledge when we have sinned.
-With humility we admit that sin, come to a place of contrition – truly being sorry, then seek confession, absolution, forgiveness and reconciliation.
+Instead, we are to have a healthy sense of guilt.
+The difference is that when we walk around moping in a cloud of feeling guilty and berating ourselves for how awful we are, we keep the focus on our self and sink deeper into our own morass of self-pity and in so doing, we make fertile ground for spiritual mayhem.
+When we embrace a sense of guilt though, we acknowledge what we have done or have failed to do, then with humility admit that sin, and come to a place of contrition, meaning that we are truly sorry.
+Healing continues when we seek confession, absolution, forgiveness, and reconciliation.

-Satan, demons, and evil are realities in this world.
-God did not create evil.
+Satan, demons, and evil are presently active in this world, yet God did not create evil.
 All that God created he created good.
-Evil is a deprivation, a twisting, and distortion of the good.
-The angelic beings he created good also with free will like us, and yet some turned away.
+One way of looking at evil is to see it not as some thing but as a deprivation, a twisting, and distortion of the good.
+God created angelic beings with a free will like us, and some turned away.
 Demons distort their original purpose as messengers of God.
-We need not be paranoid, just aware.
-We need to develop spiritual discipline, we need to discern spiritual influences, from our guardian angels, as well as fallen angels, and build our relationship with Jesus, knowing that we are God’s children and under his care and protection.
+Be not paranoid, just aware.
+It is good to develop a spiritual discipline of discerning spiritual influences, opening ourselves to the guidance of our guardian angels as we resist the temptings of fallen angels.
+We can do this best when we build an intimate relationship with Jesus, knowing that we are God’s children and under his care and protection.

 Trust in Jesus